 Did you know that it’s not only leftover food that can lead to blocked drains, but fats too?
 Butter, margarine and even coconut oil turn to liquid when warmed, so are often poured down the sink.
 But many people don’t know that once these fats cool, they solidify again and can settle in pipes.
 It's then only a matter of time before other deposits settle at these bottlenecks and block the sink entirely.
 Limescale, fluff and hair are also common culprits of clogged drains.

 So, what to do?
 First you need to find out what has caused the blockage and how serious it is.
 This will enable you to clean it as effectively as possible.
-The simplest way to do this is with an inspection camera that you insert into the pipe.
+The simplest way to do this is with an that you insert into the pipe.
 Take a photo, view it on the display in black and white or colour, then decide on the next steps.
 If you’re unsure what exactly is blocking your drain, you can show the photos to an expert and ask for their advice.

 Use household items rather than corrosive chemicals